ShirleyLiuXQ/ShirleyLiuXQ.github.io/index.md

 I have recently been working on three main problems:

-- Design and analyse algorithms for **online learning** where data arrives sequentially and evolves over time;
+- Characterising **training dynamics** of canonical statistical models including shallow neural networks, with a focus on early stopping, benign overfitting, and feature learning

-- Study the **training dynamics** of neural networks and attention mechanisms, particularly under challenging conditions like non-stationarity, adversarial contamination, and distribution shifts;
+- Designing algorithms with rigorous guarantees for **sequential decision-making** problems, including bandits and adaptive inference

-- Black-box methods for post-training **uncertainty quantification** particularly for sequential data.
+- **Uncertainty quantification** using distribution-free and assumption-lean methods, including e-values, conformal prediction, and prediction-powered inference

 I completed my PhD at Cambridge in 2024, where I was fortunate to be advised by [Prof. Ramji Venkataramanan](https://rv285.github.io/).
 My PhD work centered on <span style="color:darkred">information theory</span> and <span style="color:darkred">high-dimensional statistics</span>, motivated by fundamental questions such as: Given a complex statistical estimation problem, what is the  minimal amount of data we need to estimate the underlying signal?
 Can we design efficient, mathematically-principled algorithms that approach the minimum?

 Prior to my PhD, I obtained my BA and MEng with distinction in Information and Computer Engineering from Cambridge in 2019.